-In order to hear the claims, the employment tribunal first had to determine whether Varnish was an employee or a worker of British Cycling or UK Sport.
+In order to hear Varnish’s claims, the employment tribunal first had to determine whether she was an employee or a worker of British Cycling or UK Sport.
 Varnish alleged that the high level of control the cycling governing body and UK Sport held over her indicated that there was an employment relationship.
-The relevant status (worker or employee) was important to this case because it dictates the rights that an individual is entitled to.
-Workers are protected against unlawful discrimination, victimisation and unlawful detriment for making a protected disclosure, but only employees are protected against unfair dismissal.
+Her employment status (worker or employee) was central to the case because it would dictate the employment rights she was entitled to and the potential compensation she could receive.

 What is the difference between a worker and an employee?

 In Varnish’s case, the starting point for the employment tribunal was looking at whether the agreements entered into between an athlete and a governing body amounted to a contract of employment, and therefore whether Varnish could be considered a worker or an employee.
-The tribunal looked at a number of Athlete Agreements that she had entered into with British Cycling over the course of her career (this agreement is based on a template produced by UK Sport, the second respondent in the case and a government-sponsored public body responsible for investing in Olympic and Paralympic sport.
-The tribunal noted that there were specific clauses in the Athlete Agreement that stated that Varnish was not an employee,and that although she received the benefit of services provided by British Cycling under the agreement, there was no entitlement to sums of money akin to a salary.
+The tribunal looked at a number of athlete agreements that she had entered into with British Cycling over the course of her career.
+The athlete agreements are based on a template produced by UK Sport, the second respondent in the case and a government-sponsored public body responsible for investing in Olympic and Paralympic sport.
+The tribunal noted that there were specific clauses in the athlete agreements that stated that Varnish was not an employee,and that although she received the benefit of services provided by British Cycling under the agreement, there was no entitlement to sums of money akin to a salary.
 The tribunal found the agreements accurately reflected the relationship between British Cycling and Varnish.

 However, Varnish did receive monies through funding and grants.
 The tribunal also looked at funding that Varnish received from UK Sport via an Athlete Performance Award.
-UK Sport funds a number of athletes through National Lottery funding and they can receive grants ranging from £ 3,500 to £ 28,000 per year (paid tax-free).
-The grant awarded is based on an athlete’s projected performance and is means tested.
-In return for this funding, the athlete enters into an Athlete Agreement with the governing body for their sport.
+UK Sport funds a number of athletes through National Lottery funding and they can receive grants of between £ 3,500 and £ 28,000 per year (paid tax-free).
+The grant awarded is based on an athlete’s projected performance and a means test.
+In return for this funding, an athlete enters into athlete agreements with the governing body for their sport.
 In this case, the governing body was British Cycling.
 Varnish alleged that her coaches told her that if she didn’t sign the athlete agreements, she wouldn’t receive her “pay” that month.

 Importance of the decision

-They could also be accountable for income tax and national insurance contributions.
-It has been reported that the tax implications alone could have caused a number of sports governing bodies to go under, and that one in five athletes would have faced a funding cut.
+protection.
+They would also be accountable for income tax and national insurance contributions.
+It has been reported that the tax implications alone could have caused a number of sports governing bodies serious financial difficulties and that one in five athletes would have faced a funding cut.
 Thomas Linden QC, who represented British Cycling, described this scenario as akin to “the skies falling in” for sports bodies in the UK.
 In a statement released after the decision was published, UK Sport said: